Joezc/cis198/README.md

 Learn Rust
-Already pass all homework from hw01 to hw07
+My solution to cis198 hw01 to hw07